 When can you take a puppy outside?

 If a puppy has recently joined the family, this is of interest to you!
-One of the things we must keep in mind when caring for our little furry friend is not to rush into taking their first walk.
+One of the things we must keep in mind when caring for our little furry friend is not to rush into their first walk.
 It's vitally important to consult with our trusted veterinarian to avoid any missteps.
 That's why in this article, we'll share some points that may be of interest to you about when you can take a puppy outside.
 Don't miss it!

 What basic vaccines should a puppy have?